The Best Hostels in Madrid, Spain.

-The selection of rooms is wide, from double rooms ensuite to diverse dorms.
-Bathrooms are usually shared between dorms, the exceptions being premium dorms with 4 or 6 beds.
+The selection of rooms in this Madrid hostel is wide, from double rooms ensuite to diverse dorms.
+Bathrooms in this Madrid hostel are usually shared between dorms, the exceptions being premium dorms with 4 or 6 beds.
 All the rooms are really spacious and light, and can be accessed only with security cards.
 Big lockers are there for you to store your luggage.
 A private light and power plug by the bed are also a sure thing.
 A cosmetic table and hairdryer in female dorms are also a nice touch.

-The hostel staff have done a great job creating a home-like atmosphere.
+The staff of this Madrid hostel have done a great job creating a home-like atmosphere.
 A cozy common room with a library feels like a living room, but the bar next to it adds it the social element.
 The TV room is a great addition for the colder months, as is the roof-top terrace for chilling on a pleasant day.
 For those missing a bit of nature in the city, they even have a small indoor “garden” with swings and a drinking fountain.

 So, there’s almost no need to venture outside of Safestay Madrid!
 But that would be a shame since they also organize free walking tours to share the best from the city with you.

 The Best Hostels in Madrid – TOC Hostel

 If you are wondering where the centre of Madrid is, it’s between Puerta del Sol and Opera, which happens to be where TOC Hostel is located!